Deniedpluto/evidence/pages/Commander/CommanderHome.md

       WHERE PlayerOrder IS NOT NULL
       GROUP BY Match
       )
-GRoup BY Winner, Players, Games
+GROUP BY Winner, Players, Games
+ORDER BY Players, PlayerOrder
 ```
 <Grid cols=2>
     <BarChart data={PlayOrder2.filter(d => d.Players == 3)}